 “It’s an extremely versatile classification.
 A ‘shit tonne’ can be used to denote a large amount of weight, volume, distance, or time, all with linguistic aplomb, and no small amount of oratorial satisfaction.”

 Not everyone shares M. LaChange’s enthusiasm for including vague profanities on the nation’s road signs, packaging, and recipes.

 “No, I’m not a fan,” said Dr. Maurice Désolé, director of Montreal’s popular Museum/Musée of/de Rulers/Règles.
 “What’s next?
 Putting a ‘fair hike’ on our maps?
 Telling someone you’d like to order a ‘buttload’ of pizzas?
 Vraiment?
 No, I can only see this leading to a shit tonne of confusion.”

-But with 6 out of 7 Canadian teachers saying that they use the measurement to decide the correct amount of homework to give to their students, and the federal government pegging the percentage of a citizen’s income to take back in tax to it, the move to officially recognize the shit tonne has been seen by many as an eventuality.
+But with six out of seven Canadian teachers saying that they use the measurement to decide the correct amount of homework to give to their students, and the federal government pegging the percentage of a citizen’s income to take back in tax to it, the move to officially recognize the shit tonne has been seen by many as an eventuality.

 An Ipsos/Out And Abouter survey confirmed the widespread public support for the decision, finding that 84% of all Canadians like the new terminology, and use it themselves regularly.

 “Just this morning I told my son to pour a shit tonne of salt on the driveway,” said a Toronto man, crunching the road seasoning under his boots as he offered his thoughts, on a cold Sunday afternoon.